 There are, however, some errors or misunderstandings in the account of Plinius.

-The mire Plinius mentioned must have been cow dung.
+The mire Plinius mentioned must have been either cow dung or manure because clay does not burn.
 Cow dung can be dried and then used as fuel.
-This dung-drying practice continued to be observed in the terp region of Nordfriesland in northern Germany even after the Second World War, where terps, locally known as Warft, maintain their protective function to this day.
-Another option might be that Plinius actually meant peat instead of mire.
-However, for the peatlands, you are already a bit more inland, away from the terps and the salt marshes.
-Our guess is dung.
+This dung-drying practice continued to be observed in the terp region of Nordfriesland in northern Germany even after the Second World War, where terps, locally known as Warften, maintain their protective function to this very day, albeit things are becoming critical with the sea level rise due to climate change.
+The other option might be that Plinius actually meant peat instead of mire.
+However, for the peatlands, you are already a bit more inland, away from the terps and the salt marshes — not an area regularly flooded.
+Our guess, therefore, is cow dung.

-Furthermore, the report that the Chauci (and the Frisii) didn't have cattle is incorrect.
+Furthermore, the report that the Chauci (and the Frisians) did not have cattle is incorrect.
 On the contrary, peoples dwelling on the tidal marshlands were livestock farmers par excellence, both cattle and sheep.
 Livestock husbandry was even one of the primary foundations of their economy (Nieuwhof 2018, Siegmüller 2022).
-Additionally, from the Romans, the terp dwellers inherited, among other things, chickens and cats too.
-Archaeological research has confirmed cow and sheep farming without any doubt.
+Additionally, from the Romans, the terp dwellers inherited, among other things, chickens and cats, too.
+Archaeological research has proven cow and sheep husbandry without any doubt.
+In other Roman accounts, that of the historian Tacitus (ca. 56-117), cattle breeding is specifically mentioned.

-There's no explanation as to why Pliny missed this 'little detail' or wanted to miss this detail.
-Some argue that Pliny described a situation shortly after a storm flood (Dirks 2023), but we humble hikers think that is not very likely.
-Whatever the reason for Pliny's poor observation, if only he had known that the Friesian cow breed would dominate dairy production worldwide in modern history.
-For the history of dairy, go to our blog post Golden Calves, or bursting udders on bony legs?
+There is no explanation as to why Plinius missed this 'little detail' or wanted to miss this detail.
+Some argue that Plinius described a situation shortly after a storm flood (Dirks 2023), but we humble hikers think that is not very likely.
+Whatever the reason for Plinius' poor observation, if only he had known that the Friesian cow breed would dominate dairy production worldwide in modern history.
+For the world history of dairy, go to our blog post Golden Calves, or Bursting Udders on Bony Legs?

-Note 1 – Although Plinius spoke of the Chauci and the Frisians as an inferior people, they were the tribes that started raiding and pillaging from the second century onward the coasts of western Netherlands, the English Channel, of East England, of Brittany, and way way beyond.
-In the third century, piracy had reached such proportion that it gave the Romans more than a headache.
+Note 1 – Although Plinius spoke of the Chauci and the Frisians as inferior peoples, they were the tribes that started raiding and pillaging from the second century onward the coasts of Western Netherlands, the English Channel, eastern England, Brittany, and way beyond.
+In the third century, piracy had reached such proportions that it gave the Romans more than a headache.
 Meanwhile, a new North Sea Germanic culture was being forged.
-Read more in our blog post Our civilization - It all began with piracy.
+Read more in our blog post Our civilization – It all began with piracy or The raider’s portrait from Appels.

-In addition, during the Migration period, the terp dwellers of the Elbe-Weser triangle, the Old Saxons, would fan out over much of the southern coastal zone of the North Sea.
-They repopulated the Frisian marshlands and, moreover, created the Anglo-Saxon culture in England.
+In addition, during the Migration Period coinciding with the demise of the Western Roman Empire, the terp dwellers of the Elbe-Weser triangle, the so-called Old Saxons, fanned out over much of the southern coastal zone of the North Sea.
+They repopulated the Frisian marshlands that had been nearly abandoned between 325-425 and, moreover, created the Anglo-Saxon culture in eastern England.
 The Anglo-Saxon culture, in turn, had a profound impact on the history of the world.
-If one considers the region of Holland as evolved from partly Frisian origin, this region would also have a major impact on the history of the world during the Early Modern period of the Dutch Republic.
+If one considers the region of Holland as having evolved from partly Frisian origins, this region would also have a major impact on the history of the world during the Early Modern Period of the Dutch Republic.
 Anyway, both shores of the Southern Bight of the North Sea, viz.
-England and Holland, together have had a major impact on the world.
+England and Holland, together have helped shaping the world.
+We refrain from giving it an appreciation of whether that was positive or negative.

-If interested who the Old Saxons of the Elbe-Weser triangle were, read our blog post The Deer Hunter of Fallward, and his Throne of the Marsh.
+If interested who the 'Saxons' of the Elbe-Weser triangle were, read our blog post The Deer Hunter of Fallward, and his Throne of the Marsh.

 Note 2 – The original journal of Pliny: